semantic-release/semantic-release/docs/support/FAQ.md

 > Branching is a core concept in Git, and the entire GitHub Flow is based upon it.
 There's only one rule: anything in the master branch is always deployable.

 If you need more control over the timing of releases, see [Triggering a release](../../README.md#triggering-a-release) for different options.

+**Note**: Only the codebase changes altering the published package will trigger a release (for example new features, bug fixes or performance improvements would trigger a release while refactoring or changing code style would not).
+See [How can I change the type of commits that trigger a release?](#how-can-i-change-the-type-of-commits-that-trigger-a-release) for more details.

 ## Can I set the initial release version of my package to `0.0.1`?